In this Video:

-Before you send any event promo whether it’s a webinar or a workshop, there’s three things you need to have in place.
+Before you send any event promo whether it’s a webinar or a workshop, there are three things you need to have in place.
 So I want to give you those three to make sure you got them all locked down.

 That’s what you’ve got to look forward to in today’s issue of Coach Marketing Machine News.

 So this week in Coach Marketing Members.COM, I got asked a question a couple of times by coaches wanting to know: